aws-samples/ssm-agent-daemonset-installer/README.md

 ## Updates
 - 11/5/2020 The daemonset has been updated.
 Instead of running indefinitely, the container that runs the scripts to install the SSM agent runs as an init container.
 Upon exiting a `pause` container runs.
 This has a considerably smaller attack surface than the init container.
 - 3/15/2020 Created `setup.yaml` to install the DaemonSet.
-The manifest adds a PSP, RBAC Role, and ServiceAccount that the init container uses to run.
+The manifest adds a PSP, RBAC Role, and ServiceAccount for the init container.

 ## Verify installation
 You can verify that the installation was successful by looking at the logs of a DaemonSet pod.
 If the installation was successfull, the last line in the log file will read `Success` otherwise it will read `Fail`.
 The nodes will also appears as managed instances in the SSM console if the installation was successful.